dimactavishy/dimactavishy/README.md

 The only coding skills i got is on JavaScript, specifically NodeJS.
 I didn't learn how to code for real, and only skimmed through few tutorials and stackoverflow pages while slowly picking up knowledge on JS.

 I'm not a native english speaker, so pardon my bad English.

-[I originate from here!](https://en.wikipedia.org/wiki/Indonesia)
+Nope, my location is not a joke because i use JavaScript.
+I literally live [there!](https://en.wikipedia.org/wiki/Java)

 Here's a cute pic that i found, feel free to screenshot and enjoy;